-Additionally, we are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of shares senior to our common stock if the ratio of our total assets (less total liabilities other than indebtedness represented by senior securities) to our total indebtedness represented by senior securities plus preferred stock, if any, is at least 200% (or 150% if certain conditions are met) immediately after each such issuance.
-As of March 31, 2019 and December 31, 2018, our asset coverage was 245% and 225%, respectively.
-See "Regulation - Senior Securities; Coverage Ratio" below.
+Additionally, we are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of shares senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 200% (or 150% if certain requirements are met) immediately after each such issuance.
+As of December 31, 2018 and December 31, 2017, our asset coverage was 225% and 258%, respectively.
+See "Regulation - Senior Securities" below.